 Commit timestamps currently have restrictions that are explained in Notes.

-The column storing timestamps for modified columns is maintained automatically by triggers.
+The column storing timestamps for modified columns is maintained by triggers.
 Don't modify it directly.
 It can be useful to inspect the current timestamps value, for example, while investigating how a conflict was resolved.

 Three functions are useful for this purpose:

 This function returns a human-readable representation of the timestamp mapping and is used when casting the value to

 This function turns a JSONB representation of the timestamps mapping and is used when casting the value to